OmerOzbektas/FOPID-Temperature-Control-with-S-Curve-Reference/README.md

 at both the beginning and the end of the ramp.

-This results in **smooth transitions** with fewer sudden changes that would otherwise provoke aggressive control action.
+This helps to ensure that transitions occur smoothly without harsh differences that would otherwise trigger aggressive control maneuvering.

 ---

 ## Program phases

-The temperature program consists of three phases:
+A temperature cycle comprises the following three stages:

-1. **Rise**: `T_start → T_target` (S-curve ramp)
+1. **Rise**: `T_start → T_target` (S-Curve ramp)
 2. **Hold**: maintain `T_target`
 3. **Fall**: `T_target → T_end` (S-curve ramp)

-This structure is well suited for therapy or program-based temperature control, where controlled transitions and stable plateaus are essential.
+This is suited for temperature control in therapy or program applications where smooth transitions between levels of temperature and temperature plateaus are critical.

 ---

 ## 2) Actuator constraints

-A common mistake is designing a controller that looks perfect in simulation but fails on real hardware.
+A common mistake is to design a controller that looks perfect in simulation but fails on real hardware.

-Real actuators impose limits such as:
+Real actuators are limited by the following:

 - **Saturation** (e.g., PWM 0–100%)
 - **Rate limits** (outputs should not jump abruptly)
-- **Safety bounds** (temperature limits, sensor fault handling)
+- **Safety boundaries** (Temperature Limits, Sensor Failures)

-If these constraints are ignored:
+If these constraints are disregarded:

-- integrator windup can occur
+- Integrator windup can occur
-- releasing saturation can cause large overshoot
+- releasing saturation produce a large overshoot
 - control behavior becomes noisy or unstable

-For this reason, the controller/output stage must handle:
+Therefore, the controller/output stage is required to process:

 - saturation explicitly
 - **anti-windup** behavior